mattfrank48/quickpdf/README.md

 - **Node.js**: This project is built with Node.js and uses ES modules.
 NodeJS > v20 required.
 - Firefox or Chrome (Module Dependant) either remotely or on your machine.

+NOTE: Please check Puppeteer's currently supported browser versions before using this project -> Puppeteer is normally kept as up to date as possible but it is worth checking the package.json before installing.

 # Operations Available in the Package

 ## 1. `html2pdf`